From ‘Squid Game’ to Shiba Inu, 6 easy Halloween costume ideas inspired by memes and pop culture

 — Alexandria Ocasio-Cortez (@AOC) September 14, 2021

-5. The face of Dogecoin: The rocket-ascent of joke cryptocurrency Dogecoin was a shocking development this year, breathing new life into the old dog meme.
+5. The face of Dogecoin: The rocket-ascent of joke cryptocurrency Dogecoin was a shocking development this year, teaching new tricks to the old dog meme.
 If you invested $100,000 in the token at the beginning, you would have $4.3 million today.
-But, of course, if tech titan Elon Musk grew tired of it and sent a few errant tweets, you could suddenly have nothing—now that’s scary.
+But, of course, if tech titan Elon Musk grew bored and sent a few errant tweets, you could suddenly have nothing—now that’s scary.
 So why not dress up as the celebrity Shiba Inu who started it all?

 How do you like my Shiba Inu Costume for Halloween ???? pic.twitter.com/iZzCxRGhiu